 The cellular phone must be paired and connected with the Bluetooth system before a call can be transferred.
-The connection process can take up to two minutes after the key is turned to the ON/RUN or ACC/ACCESSORY position.
+The connection process can take up to two minutes after the key is turned to the ON/RUN or ACC/ ACCESSORY position.

-During a call with the audio on the cell phone, press $\mathcal{C}(\mathcal{C})$ for more than two seconds.
+During a call with the audio on the cell phone, press $\mathscr{C} \ll \xi$ for more than two seconds.
 The audio switches from the cell phone to the vehicle.